Skip to content

 Parameters:

-) –Name of the cluster to delete.
+Name of the cluster to delete.

 define_manifest

-name and upload the required artifacts.
-The manifest can then be used with
+Define a persistent Geneva Manifest that represents the files and dependencies used in the execution environment.
+This will upsert the manifest definition by name and upload the required artifacts.
+The manifest can then be used with context(manifest=name).

 Parameters:

-) –Name of the manifest.
+Name of the manifest.
 This will be used as the key when upserting and loading the manifest.

-) –The manifest definition to use.
+The manifest definition to use.

-(Uploader | None
+• uploader (Uploader | None, default: None ) –

-) –An optional, custom Uploader to use.
+An optional, custom Uploader to use.
 If not provided, the uploader will be auto-detected based on the environment configuration.

 list_manifests

 List the manifest definitions.
-These can be defined using define_manifest()
+These can be defined using define_manifest().

 Returns: